 Clara was by no means alone yet, even today, female composers of the past are still not on equal footing with their male counterparts.

-Here’s our guide to ten key figures whose music should be more widely appreciated than it is today….
+Here’s our guide to the female composers from history whose music should be more widely appreciated than it is today….

 Hildegard von Bingen (1098-1179)

 Abbess, visionary, leader, poet, dramatist, herbalist and composer, Hildegard von Bingen stands out in music history as an artist in control of her context.

 How many works did Hildegard von Bingen write?